|Home||About us||Commercial Photography||Print Gallery||Articles/reviews/blog|

 It's sometimes difficult to show on the web, what appear as subtle differences or enhancements in a file opened in Photoshop, on a good quality calibrated monitor.

-Have a go with the demo and see if the differences that this software makes matter to you?FYI: I've set up a LinkedIn group (~6700 members) for people interested in all aspects of Digital Black and White photography: Digital Black and White
+Have a go with the demo and see if the differences that this software makes matter to you?FYI: I run a LinkedIn group (~7200 members) for people interested in any aspects of Digital Black and White photography: Digital Black and White

 Once you've selected the images you want and decided the settings for them, it's time to process them to whatever formats you need.